Application Deadline: Closed

 What Is PMLA?

-The Project Management Leadership Academy (PMLA) is a 10-week program for state IT professionals with a focus on developing project management leadership skills.
-The program targets project managers with limited experience and current project support personnel.
-Support personnel are defined as those who have worked in project support functions (e.g. test manager, business analyst, contract manager) and aspire to lead projects for the State of California.
+The Project Management Leadership Academy (PMLA) is a 10-week program for public sector IT professionals with a focus on developing critical project management leadership skills.
+The program targets Project Managers with limited experience and current project support personnel.
+Support personnel are defined as those who have worked in project support functions (e.g. test manager, business analyst, contract manager) and aspire to lead projects within the public sector.

 How It Works